 What would TED do?

 In military college, there were four cadets tragically killed.
 Over reading break, four of them went off to fly a Cessna.
-One of them already having his pilot’s licence.
+One of them already having his pilot’s license.
 We never saw them again.
 It was a very small school.
 We all knew each other.
 We knew each other sometimes better than we wanted to know each other.
 We were struck dumb with the news of our missing classmates.
 We lived in this big old four-story building which was just like a Residence Dorm.
 Someone hooked up a major sound system outside the dorm and we all went to the windows of the south side of the building and held lighted candles while one cadet blasted Brothers In Arms by Dire Straits.

 Everyone was wailing.
+Tears streaming down faces.

 It was a powerful display of our misery for the loss of our classmates.
 I remember feeling completely helpless and very angry.
 Again, the question of why?
 Now that I am a mom, I could not fathom how any parent could survive a call about the death of their child.
 Imagine receiving that call, having raised your child and sent he or she off to college.
 Tragic.